BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Adam Smith.md

 - Ascribe to the Stoics the view that gaining external goods is a game of skill of reasoning for virtuous people.
 On this basis Adam Smith ascribes an adaptive conception of happiness to the Stoics.
 - Sentimentalism is true: the extent to which we are capable of sympathy defines the extent of concern.
+- The assertion that meta-ethical conclusions are practically unimportant is part of Smith’s defence of sentimentalism.
+Some opponents of sentimentalism claim that it undermines morality.
+Hume answers that the debate between sentimentalism and rationalism concerns a question of purely theoretical interest, so that a decision in favour of sentimentalism could not tend to undermine morality.
+Smith adds nothing to Hume on this point.
+-

 # Difficulties